 - Customised Parenting Workshops for parents with disengaged students.

 Parent workshops can be delivered in a community location near schools on request.

 Other Student Engagement and Attendance Services

 This is an alternative education program for 15 to 16 year-old students who are at risk of not achieving their RoSA due to poor attendance or other factors.
-Through the Transit program they can achieve an equivalent Cert II qualification that will allow them to move on to further courses or the world of work.
-The course is delivered with TAFE NSW trainers and co-facilitated with a qualified high school teacher from Phoenix House.
+Through the Transit program they can achieve an equivalent Cert II qualification in Skills for Work and Vocational Pathways that will allow them to move on to further courses or the world of work.
+The course is delivered with Macquarie Community College (MCC) trainers and co-facilitated with a qualified high school teacher from Phoenix House.
 It involves a small group of around 15 students, delivered over four days, five hours a day, for two terms.
-Two days a week at Phoenix House and two days a week at St Leonards TAFE.
+Two days a week at Phoenix House and two days a week at Chatswood MCC.

 Costs: No charge